Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in $pp$ collisions at $\sqrt{s}=13$ TeV: Introduction

 If new particles beyond those of the Standard Model (SM) are directly produced in proton--proton ($pp$) collisions at the Large Hadron Collider (LHC), they must interact with the constituent partons of the proton, and can therefore also decay into the same partons, resulting in two-jet final states.
 Quantum chromodynamics (QCD) predicts that dijet events have an invariant mass distribution (\mjj{}) that falls smoothly, whereas a new state decaying to two partons would emerge as a localized excess in the distribution.

 Traditional dijet searches at the LHC focus on the production of heavy particles with masses above 900~\GeV~\cite{Harris:2011bh,CMS-EXO-15-001,EXOT-2016-21}.
 LHC searches for lighter resonances with small production cross-sections have been hampered by restrictions in the data-taking rate of the ATLAS and CMS detectors.
 Single-jet triggers with a jet \pT{} threshold below roughly 380~\GeV\ are prescaled, a procedure whereby only a fraction of the events passing the trigger are recorded, hence dijet events with an invariant mass below 1~\TeV\ are largely discarded by the trigger system, as indicated in Figure~\ref{fig:mjj-triggerPrescale}.
 Therefore, despite the large number of $pp$ collisions produced by the LHC, traditional ATLAS and CMS searches are less sensitive to dijet resonances below 900~\GeV\ than searches at the SPS and Tevatron colliders~\cite{Arnison:1983dk,Albajar:1988rs,Bagnaia1984283, CDF:2009DijetSearch,Dobrescu:2013cmh,Chala:2015ama}.
-Alternative trigger strategies to search for low-mass resonances include selecting events with jets recoiling against either an energetic photon or an additional energetic jet~\cite{ATLAS-CONF-2016-070,CMS-EXO-17-001,EXOT-2017-01}, or selecting events with decays to heavy-flavor jets~\cite{ATLAS-CONF-2016-031,CMS-EXO-16-057}.
+Alternative trigger strategies to search for low-mass resonances include selecting events with jets recoiling against either an energetic photon or an additional energetic jet~\cite{ATLAS-CONF-2016-070,CMS-EXO-17-001,EXOT-2017-01}, or selecting events with decays to heavy-flavor jets~\cite{EXOT-2016-33,CMS-EXO-16-057}.
 In these cases, additional features in the events reduce the data-taking rates, reducing the sensitivity to low-mass resonances.

 This Letter describes an innovative data-taking approach to access the invariant mass region below 1~\TeV; only a reduced set of information from the trigger system is recorded and subsequently analyzed.
 The trigger-object-level analysis (TLA) approach allows jet events to be recorded at a peak rate of up to twice the total rate of events using the standard approach, while using less than 1\% of the total trigger bandwidth~\cite{TRIG-2016-01}.
-This strategy was developed within the LHCb Collaboration~\cite{Aaij:2016rxn} and used in searches for dijet resonances by the CMS Collaboration with 12.3~\ifb{} of $\sqrt{s}=13$~\TeV\ data~\cite{CMS-EXO-16-032}.
+This strategy is used in dijet resonance searches in $\sqrt{s}=$8 and 13~\TeV\ LHC $pp$ collision data by the CMS Collaboration~\cite{CMS-EXO-14-005,Sirunyan:2018xlo}, and it is used by the LHCb Collaboration (e.g. \cite{Aaij:2015rla}).
 The analysis presented here uses \integLumi of $\sqrt{s}=13$~\TeV\ $pp$ collision data recorded in 2016 by the ATLAS detector.